4-52. Sophus Lie

 Poincaré may have been inspired by Lie to work on minimal surfaces, a subject they spoke about during Poincaré’s visit to Leipzig in June, 1895.
 As Poincaré recalled their conversation in his letter to Lie of early October, 1897 (§ 4-52-11), Lie spoke of a means of constructing all surfaces of double translation.
 At the time, Poincaré also sought a solution, not only for surfaces, but for manifolds of double translation, using an original method.
 When Lie read Poincaré’s memoir, he felt that the results were but special cases covered by his “general theorems”.77endnote: 7 Poincaré (1895b, a); Lie and Scheffers (1896, 143).
 Lie was known for unbalanced attacks since 1893, when he published harsh criticism of his old friend Felix Klein for having neglected his priority (Tobies, 2019, 312).
 Lie continued to seek a solution for the general case, as did Poincaré and others, but a full solution to Lie’s problem remained out of reach until the Lie-Wirtinger theorem of 1938.88endnote: 8 Lie (1897a); Poincaré (1901b); Wirtinger (1938).
 For details of the history of surfaces and manifolds of double translation, see Little (1983); Chern (1994).

 In 1897, Lie again suggested that Poincaré had neglected his results, this time, concerning Poincaré’s theory of integral invariants (Poincaré, 1890).
 As Lie understood it, Poincaré’s theory was a corollary of his own theory of differential invariants; likewise for a recent theorem by Gabriel Koenigs, later known as the Lie-Koenigs theorem, presented to the Paris Academy by Poincaré in 1895.99endnote: 9 Koenigs (1895).
 Poincaré (1899a) developed the theory of integral invariants without referring explicitly to group theory.
 On the Lie-Koenigs theorem (also known as the Lie-Königs theorem), see Whittaker (1917, 275).
-The latter theorem later found an interpretation in relativistic mechanics due to Hill and Kerner (1966).
+The latter theorem later found an interpretation in relativistic particle dynamics (Hill and Kerner, 1966).
 For Lie, there was only one mathematician – besides himself – to have “correctly grasped the state of affairs” with respect to integral invariants and his theory of groups: Élie Cartan.1010endnote: 10 (Lie, 1897b, 342).
 Cartan later explained that the essential difference between his approach to integral invariants and that of Poincaré as follows: instead of considering a multiple integral that is invariant with respect to a system of differential equations, one may consider its invariance with respect to a transformation group (Cartan, 1922, ix).
 Cartan’s work on the calculus of differential forms in this context is discussed by Hawkins (2000, 282).

 Lie’s death in 1899 marks the beginning of Poincaré’s engagement with continuous groups.
 In his contribution to the Stokes Festschift of 1899, Poincaré proved a major theorem in what was later known as Lie algebra, referred to as the Poincaré-Birkhoff-Witt theorem.1111endnote: 11 Gray (2013, 492); Poincaré (1899b, c).
 Subsequent papers on continuous groups include Poincaré (1901a, 1908).
+The very next year, the Paris Academy set for its Grand prix des sciences mathématiques the application of the theory of continuous Lie groups to the study of partial differential equations.1212endnote: 12 Poincaré was a member of the prize jury, along with Camille Jordan, Émile Picard, Paul Appell and Paul Painlevé (Comptes rendus hebdomadaires de l’Académie des sciences de Paris 135(25), 1902, 1154).
+The jury awarded the prize to Ernest Vessiot (ibid., 1161).
+For an analysis of Vessiot’s prize paper, see Cogliati (2018, chap.
+3).

 Along with the election of Lie as Correspondent of the geometry section of the Paris Academy, another mark of the esteem in which Lie’s contributions were held in the 1890s is the invitation extended to honor the memory of Evariste Galois on the occasion of the centennial anniversary of the foundation of the École normale supérieure.
 Lie concluded his contribution with the prediction that transformation groups – known by then as “Lie groups” – would find application in the natural world:

 At the time of the 1895 centennial, such an idea was somewhat far-fetched, although the related idea that geometric properties remain invariant under the transformations of a certain group gained significant recognition in the 1880s.
-The latter, geometric idea was expressed in Klein’s “Erlangen Program” of 1872, but had yet to find a significant echo in mathematical physics, at least beyond crystallography.1313endnote: 13 The Göttingen Privatdozent Arthur Schönflies employed group theory in the classification of crystallographic structures; see Schönflies (1891) and Scholz (1989a, b).
+The latter, geometric idea was expressed in Klein’s “Erlangen Program” of 1872, but had yet to find a significant echo in mathematical physics, at least beyond crystallography.1414endnote: 14 The Göttingen Privatdozent Arthur Schönflies employed group theory in the classification of crystallographic structures; see Schönflies (1891) and Scholz (1989a, b).
 Lie’s remark may have been inspired by the geometrization of dynamics, reflected in the work of Rudolf Lipschitz, Gaston Darboux, Wilhelm Killing, Paul Stäckel, and Heinrich Hertz; for an overview, see Lützen (1995).
 Traces of Klein’s program may be discerned in modern physics, following important contributions from Poincaré, Minkowski, Weyl, Élie Cartan and others, as noted by Goenner (2015).

 Notes